iTwin/itwinjs-core/docs/learning/ECSQLTutorial/FirstExamples.md

 > **Try it yourself**
 >
-> *Goal:* For all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement)s whose code contains the string 'DEV' return a more human-readable form of the code by replacing 'DEV' by 'Device'.
+> *Goal:* For all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement)s whose code contains the string 'Plant' return a more descriptive form of the code by replacing 'Plant' by 'SmallPlant'.
 >
 > *ECSQL*
 > ```sql
-> SELECT ECInstanceId, CodeValue, replace(CodeValue,'DEV','Device') ReadableCode FROM bis.SpatialElement WHERE instr(CodeValue,'DEV') LIMIT 5
+> SELECT ECInstanceId, CodeValue, replace(CodeValue,'Plant','SmallPlant') ModifiedCode FROM bis.Element WHERE instr(CodeValue,'Plant') LIMIT 5
 > ```
-> *Result*
->
-> ECInstanceId | CodeValue | ReadableCode
-> --- | --- | ---
-> 0x10000000020 | DEV-A-G-1 | Device-A-G-1
-> 0x10000000022 | DEV-A-G-2 | Device-A-G-2
-> 0x10000000025 | DEV-A-1-1 | Device-A-1-1
-> 0x10000000028 | DEV-A-2-1 | Device-A-2-1
-> 0x1000000002a | DEV-A-2-2 | Device-A-2-2
+<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT ECInstanceId, CodeValue, replace(CodeValue,'Plant','SmallPlant') ModifiedCode FROM bis.Element WHERE instr(CodeValue,'Plant') LIMIT 5"></iframe>

-The example uses the SQLite functions [replace](https://www.sqlite.org/lang_corefunc.html#replace) to replace the substring 'DEV' in the code and
+The example uses the SQLite functions [replace](https://www.sqlite.org/lang_corefunc.html#replace) to replace the substring 'Plant' in the code and
-[instr](https://www.sqlite.org/lang_corefunc.html#instr) to only do this on rows where the code contains the substring 'DEV' at all.
+[instr](https://www.sqlite.org/lang_corefunc.html#instr) to only do this on rows where the code contains the substring 'Plant' at all.

 Note, that the `instr` function can be replaced by using the standard SQL `LIKE` operator together with the wildcard `%`.

 > **Try it yourself**
 >
-> *Goal:* For all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement)s whose code contains the string 'DEV' return a more human-readable form of the code by replacing 'DEV' by 'Device'.
+> *Goal:* For all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement)s whose code contains the string 'Plant' return a more descriptive form of the code by replacing 'Plant' by 'SmallPlant'.
 >
 > *ECSQL*
 > ```sql
-> SELECT ECInstanceId, CodeValue, replace(CodeValue,'DEV','Device') ReadableCode FROM bis.SpatialElement WHERE CodeValue LIKE '%DEV%' LIMIT 5
+> SELECT ECInstanceId, CodeValue, replace(CodeValue,'Plant','SmallPlant') ModifiedCode FROM bis.Element WHERE CodeValue LIKE '%Plant%' LIMIT 5
 > ```
-> *Result*
->
-> ECInstanceId | CodeValue | ReadableCode
-> --- | --- | ---
-> 0x10000000020 | DEV-A-G-1 | Device-A-G-1
-> 0x10000000022 | DEV-A-G-2 | Device-A-G-2
-> 0x10000000025 | DEV-A-1-1 | Device-A-1-1
-> 0x10000000028 | DEV-A-2-1 | Device-A-2-1
-> 0x1000000002a | DEV-A-2-2 | Device-A-2-2
+<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT ECInstanceId, CodeValue, replace(CodeValue,'Plant','SmallPlant') ModifiedCode FROM bis.Element WHERE CodeValue LIKE '%Plant%' LIMIT 5"></iframe>

 ---

 [**< Previous**](./KeyToECSQL.md)  &nbsp; | &nbsp; [**Next >**](./ECSQLDataTypes.md)